Ipswich Racecourse: The racecourse 1710–1911

+Pitt's Farm – on the nearby subsequent site of Holywells House, in Holywells Park – was also known as Raceground Farm.

 Popularity declined slightly until the garrison came to Ipswich in the early 19th century where the officers brought their support to the races.

 The course ran a mix of flat and hunt racing, although the last flat race was in 1884 following the withdrawal of the Queen's Plate.
 From then, it became exclusively a National Hunt course.

 The hurdles were unpopular with jockeys and horses alike which, although built to National Hunt rules, lacked wings, which increased the risk of the horses running out unless the jockey approached the centre of the hurdle.

 The last race meeting was 29 March 1911 after support had fallen steadily.

 Contemporary site

 The area is now part of a large 1930s housing estate.
 The Racecourse Recreation Ground comprises a sports area, children's play area and public toilets.

 The Racecourse Pub (on Nacton Road) reputedly stood on the site of the finishing line.
 In 2009 the Racecourse went bankrupt and was demolished later in the year.
 A Tesco Express and five homes now occupy the site, which was completed in early 2010.